 Betty also established a private practice working with families whose children were experiencing learning difficulties in public and private schools in the Atlanta area.
 In 2001 she began working in cooperative preschools while maintaining a private practice in the afternoon and evenings.
 Over time and increased awareness of the personal needs of her clients, Betty changed the focus of her practice from clinical treatment to the prevention of pathology in children and adults through personal coaching and educational consultation.

 Betty joined Oakhurst Cooperative Preschool Staff as Director in April 2008, after having worked as Director of Inman Park Cooperative Preschool for seven years.
 Betty has been a strong supporter of OCP since its inception in 2005 and has served on the OCP Advisory Board.
 Professionally committed to the philosophy that children thrive when the family and school work together in the best interest of the child, Betty finds the cooperative preschool educational model ideal in educating young children and parents.
 Betty is the proud parent of Elizabeth Anderson, freelance writer and Executive Director of Charis Circle in Atlanta.

-- President: Candace Hogan
+- President: Emily Payne

 - Vice President: Amy Hoying

 - Secretary: Lindsay Huttman